-While most developers are busy stripping RPG mechanics out of their games to provide a more streamlined experience to the casual crowd (Skyrim, Dragon Age 2, Mass Effect), it’s possible to spend hours deciding how to customize your character in Demon’s Souls.
+While most developers are busy stripping RPG mechanics out of their games to provide a more streamlined experience to the casual crowd (Skyrim, Dragon Age 2, Mass Effect), it’s possible to spend hours deciding how to customize your character and equipment in Demon’s Souls.
 Will you put all the souls you accumulate into increasing your magic power or increasing your capacity for magic spells?
-Will you spend all your precious upgrade stones acquiring an awesome spear or more powerful bow?
+Will you spend all your precious upgrade stones acquiring a better spear or a more powerful bow?
 Chances are you won’t have enough to do both in one playthrough, so you have to decide.
 Will you give the Yello Demon’s Soul to Blacksmith Ed to forge an incredibly powerful catalyst, or to Sage Freke to learn an unstoppable magical attack?
 Of course, you could simply consume it for a ridiculous amount of souls.
 It sure is tempting…

 You won’t be getting another Yellow Demon’s Souls anytime soon, so choose wisely.

 These kinds of decisions make for a compelling meta-game that you could be playing for years to come, which is why so many people are still playing Demon’s Souls.
 SnapSlav summarizes my points thus far very well over at No Mutants Allowed:

 Demon’s Souls immediately sets itself apart from other RPGs in its unique design.
 Unlike many RPGs, Demon’s Souls avoids lengthy narrative and exposition, in favor of giving the player full control of their destiny.
 As a whole, the distinct and creative mechanics of the game are so vast that entire Wiki articles have been dedicated to fleshing out and explaining each particular one. (source)